““While we try to teach our children all about life, our children teach us what life is all about.”

-Nevertheless, even in the presence of all the above, we know that it is possible to feel unhappy, unfulfilled, even depressed.
-Furthermore, we may have witnessed and there is evidence of people who in the absence of nearly all the above, have managed not only to survive but to rise beyond any challenge and hardship and thrive.
+Nevertheless, even if we achieve all of this we know it’s still possible to feel unhappy or unfulfilled.
+And equally, we see people who in the absence of nearly all these things have managed not only to survive, but to rise above any challenge or hardship and thrive.

-What is it then that makes that fundamental difference?
+What is it that makes the fundamental difference?

-We all want to feel loved, appreciated, valued, respected, dignified.
-We need to feel seen and understood.
-We need to feel we matter, we need to feel significant.
-We need to feel worthy.
-And yet, what has the potential to damage it all?
-Fear of criticism, rejection, failure, disappointment, humiliation, shame.
-Fear is what makes us compromise and keeps us from doing amazing things.
+We all want to feel valued, seen and understood.
+We want to feel worthy - that we are significant and that we matter.
+We flourish in the presence of people who are supportive and who love, appreciate and respect us.
+And yet there is always the potential to damage it all; fear of criticism, rejection, failure, disappointment, humiliation, shame.
+Fear is what makes us compromise, and what keeps us from doing amazing things.

-When we heavily depend on approval, validation, praise, compliments or confirmation from others, to gain and sustain our sense of worth, then we may dread the absence of it, thus fear is installed in our heart.
-This way we may easily become motivated by someone else's vision, goal, expectations or aspirations, we may follow someone else's dreams, we may chase after someone else's ambitions.
-And we lose ourselves in the process.
+When we rely on approval, validation, compliments or confirmation from others to sustain our sense of worth, dread of their absence creates fear.
+We can easily become motivated by someone else's vision, expectations or aspirations; we may follow someone else's dreams, chase after someone else's ambitions… and lose ourselves in the process.

 We don't need to get rid of that fear, but instead make it our ally.
 We need to be in touch with our inner world, to form a strong core that enables us to know who we are, what is good for us, what we want and where we are going.
 This is what we want our children to have; this is who we want them to be.